 0 item $0.00

-Assists the advancement of women in science whilst counteracting some of the barriers women face in the course of their scientific careers.
+The Alice Baker and Eleanor Shaw Gender Equity Fellowship is designed to assist the advancement and retention of women in science and address some of the barriers women face over the course of their scientific careers.

 Recipients